Cinderella (franchise): Cinderella's Fairy Tale Hall

+In Tokyo Disneyland, Cinderella Castle contains a walk-through attraction.
+At the lobby and corridor, guests will find eight murals showing how Cinderella changed from beloved daughter, to servant girl, and then to Princess.
+They will also see a diorama of Cinderella magically transformed into wearing a beautiful ball gown, and other artworks made from various materials such as paper, wood and glass.
+In the Grand Hall guests will find a magnificent chandelier, the renowned glass slipper, a throne, and special paintings that reveal a magical message when photographed using a flash.

 Stage musical

 Disney's Cinderella KIDS

 Disney's Cinderella KIDS is a scaled-down stage musical version of the film known as Disney's Cinderella KIDS is frequently performed by schools and children's theaters.

 Video games

 Cinderella: Magical Dreams

 Cinderella: Magical Dreams is a video game based on the film of the same name.
 The game was released September 20, 2005.

 Cinderella's Dollhouse

 Disney's Cinderella Dollhouse is a point-and-click computer game released by Disney Interactive in 2000.

 Cinderella Dollhouse 2

 Cinderella Dollhouse 2 is a point-and-click computer game released by Disney Interactive in 2000.

 Cinderella's Castle Designer

 Cinderella's Castle Designer is computer game that allows players to build the castles from 1950's Cinderella.

 Disney Princess games

 Because Cinderella is a Disney Princess, there is an overlap between the Cinderella and Princess franchises.
 Disney Princess: Enchanting Storybooks is a video game based on the Disney Princess franchise, developed and published by THQ and was released for the Nintendo Wii and Nintendo DS on November 8, 2011.
 Disney Princess Cinderella is a 2003 adventure video game developed by Art Co., Ltd for the Game Boy Advance.
 The game has the princesses completing several levels.
 Disney Princess: Enchanted Journey is a 2007 video game released for PlayStation 2, Wii and PC.